 The guide for our tour in Mesa Verde was native Puebloan and started the tour by tossing four laminated pictures in the dust and asking us to stand by the image we thought best illustrated “community.”
 One was a table filled with food, the second an older hand holding a younger one, the third the white headstones at Arlington National Cemetery and the fourth, people building a house.

 Our guide made the point that community has meant the same thing throughout the centuries.
-The people in a healthy community still share meals together, help one another, and honor different generations and their fallen comrades.
+That people in a healthy community still share meals together, help one another, and honor different generations and their fallen comrades.

 I don’t invite neighbors or friends to dinner as much as I should because the thought of getting the house and food ready can be daunting.
 My family sometimes misses opportunities to serve our community or help others because we’re busy running to kid activities.
 People have depended on their communities for hundreds of years, and the building blocks of those communities stand the test of time.